JustMisha/php-multirunner/README.md

 A package for running multiple processes in parallel in the background and, if necessary, get the results of their work.

+First of all, such parallel execution will radically reduce the amount of time it takes to complete multiple tasks.

 [Unlike found analogs](#analogues):
 :
 - very simple interface;
 - can run any program, script or code, which interpreter is installed in the system;
-- works on both Windows and Linux.
+- works on both Windows and Linux;
+- allows transferring large amounts of data between processes -  tests confirmed about 2Mb.

 Under the hood, it uses proc_open() to start processes and hides numerous complexities and peculiarities of working with processes in PHP.